JoshBurke/Shutterfly-Album-Downloader/README.md

 # Just count albums and photos
 python downloader.py -t YOUR_TOKEN --count-only

+# Compare local downloads with server data
+python downloader.py -t YOUR_TOKEN --compare

+# Download a single album
+python downloader.py -t YOUR_TOKEN --album "My Vacation Photos"

+# Redownload all incomplete albums
+python downloader.py -t YOUR_TOKEN --fix-incomplete

 # Use token from environment variable
 export SHUTTERFLY_TOKEN=your_token_here
 python downloader.py --count-only
 ```

+## Comparing Local and Server Data

+You can use the `--compare` option to check if your local downloads match what's on the server.
+This will:
+- Compare the number of photos in each album
+- Identify albums that are missing locally
+- Find any local albums that don't exist on the server
+- Show total photo count differences

+The comparison takes into account filename sanitization (removal of special characters) to ensure accurate matching between local and server album names.